lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

    .. tab:: Windows

-      Run the installation script:

-      1. Open git bash.
+      Follow these steps:

+      1. Create on GitHub your `Personal Access Token (PAT)`_.
       #.
+Open git bash.
-Download and run the :file:`bootstrap-toolchain.sh` script file using the following command:
+      #.
+Download and run the :file:`bootstrap-toolchain.sh` installation script file using the following command:

          .. parsed-literal::
             :class: highlight